hilmanzfr/sentiment-analysis-cerdas/README.md

 ## Running Locally

-Before you start, make sure you have Docker and Docker Compose installed on your machine.
+Before you start, make sure you have Docker installed on your machine.
 If you haven't, you can download and install from [Docker's official website](https://docs.docker.com/get-docker/).

 Follow these steps to run the application: